Anxiety Effects Millions of Yogi’s. Get the Solution!

 Yoga for sleep | what research says

-According to the National Sleep Foundation, one of the top reasons of sleep deprivation is stress and yoga is a gentle and restorative way to combat stress.
-Mindful meditation calms the turbulent thoughts racing in your mind and improves the ability of your brain to focus on one thing whereas deep breathing and stretching poses help to unwind physically.
+According to the National Sleep Foundation, one of the top reasons for sleep deprivation is stress and yoga is a gentle and restorative way to combat stress.
+Mindful meditation calms the turbulent thoughts racing through your mind and improves the ability of your brain to focus on one thing whereas deep breathing and stretching poses help to unwind physically.
 The stress releasing effects of yoga can be felt instantaneously but over a long period of time yoga practitioners can even lower their stress releasing cortisol levels.

 - How to release anger in a positive way